-The death of a person is devastating, especially so when that person was someone you love.
+The death of a person is devastating, especially when that person is someone near and dear.
 A family needs to deal with its grief, yet the world moves forward and demands that estate and probate obligations be met and affairs finalized.

 There are bills to pay and property to transfer.
-The will and/or trust seem clear, but you don’t know where to begin or exactly what to do.
-If you’re feeling stressed, confused or unsure of what to do and want the advice and reassurance of an experienced and caring professional, Fredrick P. Niemann, Esq. and the law firm of Hanlon Niemann & Wright can help.
+The language and intent of the will and/or trust seem clear, but you don’t know where to begin or exactly what to do.
+If you’re feeling stressed, confused, or unsure and want the advice and reassurance of an experienced and caring professional, Fredrick P. Niemann, Esq. and the Hanlon Niemann & Wright law firm can help.

-If you’re an executor, administrator or beneficiary of an estate in probate, we’ll answer your questions, help you resolve any issues that you may be confronting, coordinate the transfer of assets to beneficiaries, pay bills and file income, estate, death and inheritance tax returns.
+If you’re an executor, administrator, or beneficiary of an estate in probate, we’ll answer your questions, help resolve issues you may be confronting, coordinate the transfer of assets to beneficiaries, pay bills, and file income, estate, and inheritance tax returns.
 If you’re a family member whose loved one died without a will, we’ll help you understand the process required to finalize their estate in a timely and professional manner.

-We’re experienced NJ estate administration and probate attorneys who have helped individuals and families like yours through the maze of New Jersey, and multi-state probate/international estate administration and estate probate law.
+We’re experienced NJ estate administration attorneys and probate lawyers who have helped individuals and families like yours through the maze of New Jersey, multi-state and international estate probate laws.
 Call Fredrick P. Niemann toll-free at (855) 376-5291 or e-mail him at email@example.com.
 He welcomes your inquiries.

 Estate Administration and Probate